EventGhost/EventGhost/_build/data/docs/controlling_your_living_room_with_eventghost/index.rst

 The Enable Item Exclusively action enables the specified macro or folder and disables all other macros and folders at the same folder level.
-The action can be added by right clicking and select Add Action.
+The action can be added by right clicking and select :guilabel:`Add Action`.
 You then proceed to open up the EventGhost folder.
 You have to select the folder/macro to make active after adding the exclusive.

 .. figure:: CYLRWE_enable_exclusive_config.png